alexandergerber/courses-tsa/chapter4.md

 `@instructions`
 - Estimate the MA(1) model using `àll_random` and assign it to `final_arma_model`
 - Forecast the random component for the first step into the future and assign it to `forecast_random`
-- Forecast the trend and the seasonal component and assign it to `forecast_season`
+- Forecast the trend and seasonal component and assign it to `forecast_season`
 - Add the trend and the seasonal component to the forecasted random component and assign the result to `forecast_final`

 `@hint`